 An example of cost from Mara Explorers is:

 £46.15 / $60 per person for a shared vehicle per day, min of 2 people/max 6.
 This runs from 6:30 am – 6 pm and includes a guide which is probably the best budget safari on offer.

 Most campsites will be able to offer a similar arrangement, private tours are usually available for extra.

-2-3 days of safari is generally enough for most people especially if you’re on a African safari backpacker budget.
+2-3 days of safari is generally enough for most people especially if you’re on an African safari backpacker budget.

 Food is something you want to consider if you’re looking at cheap African safaris because it can be hard to get hold of once you’re in the parks.

-Many of the camps inside and around the National Reserve offer full board options which is essentially 3 means per day, water, tea and coffee with other drinks being extra.
+Many of the camps inside and around the National Reserve offer full board options which are essentially 3 meals per day, water, tea and coffee with other drinks being extra.
 The food on offer is fresh and varied and vegetarians like us are well catered for too.

 When To Travel:

-The Masai Mara is known for its incredible opportunities to spot wildlife all year round, however there is a peak and a low season where prices can vary and the park can be buisier.
+The Masai Mara is known for its incredible opportunities to spot wildlife all year round, however, there is a peak and a low season where prices can vary and the park can be busier.
 There are also different wildlife spotting opportunities and weather conditions to consider too when you decide what the best time to visit Masai mara for you is.

 Lion season runs from January to March